nextflow-io/training/docs/nf_template/5_pipeline.md

 ?
 Tool name: fastp
 ```

-Once selected, the tooling will install the module in the `modules/nf-core/` folder and suggest code for your main workflow file (e.g., `workflows/mypipeline.nf`).
+Once selected, the tooling will install the module in the `modules/nf-core/` folder and suggest code that you can add to your main workflow file (`workflows/mypipeline.nf`).

 ```console
 INFO     Installing 'fastp'